Pragmatismo/trafficlight_pi/README.md

 # trafficlight_pi

-Simple control for relay controlled traffic lights.
+Simple control for relay controlled traffic lights, and glitched traffic lights.

 # GPIO Numbers

+Can control relays, motors, LEDs, or anything that uses a digital on-off signal from the GPIO

 Green = 7
 Amber = 8